Staining Decks in Canada: Common Misconceptions

 Step Two: Preparation

-After the deck has properly dried out, rigorous sanding and scraping of the wood, and its failing stain, must be performed.
+After the deck has properly dried out, you will need to complete a rigorous sanding and scraping of the wood, and its failing stain.

 After removing the scraped wood and stain, give your deck a thorough vacuum before applying the new stain.